 The preferred stock is convertible, at any time, into shares of the Company's common stock at a conversion price equal to \$27.935 per share, and has a liquidation preference of \$1,000 per share, plus all accrued and unpaid dividends.
 No distributions may be made to holders of common stock until the holders of the preferred stock have received the liquidation preference.
 Dividends accrue on a quarterly basis, at the rate of \$37.50 per annum, per share.
-Under the terms of the preferred stock, preferred dividends are payable at the Company's option in cash or additional preferred stock until 2003, after which dividends must be paid in cash.
+A restriction under the Facility requires the Company to pay all distributions with additional shares of preferred stock until August 2003 at which time distributions must be paid in cash.
 During 1999 and 2000, the Company paid approximately \$11.4 million and \$10.3 million in preferred dividends by issuing 11,426 and 10,330 shares of preferred stock, respectively.